-$\Box$ Level 2 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable
+\Box Level 2 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable

-$\Box$ Level 3 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable j) Related Parties
+\Box Level 3 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable j) Related Parties

-For assets and liabilities that are recognised in the financial statements on a recurring basis, the Group determines whether transfers have occurred between Levels in the hierarchy by re-assessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.
+For assets and liabilities that are recognised in the financial statements on a recurring basis, the Company determines whether transfers have occurred between Levels in the hierarchy by re-assessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.

-For both financial years ending September 30, 2019 and September 30, 2018 the group has not measured neither assets nor liabilities at fair value.
+For both financial years ending September 30, 20 and September 30, 2019 the company has measured neither assets nor liabilities at fair value.
 Due to the fact that all liabilities are considered short-term, their fair values equal approximately their book values for disclosure purposes.
-Therefore the group does not present any further details and notes required by IFRS 13 and IFRS 7.
+Therefore, the company does not present any further details and notes required by IFRS 13 and IFRS 7.